 West Chester, PA

-CPCRS is researching one of the childhood homes of Civil Rights leader Bayard Rustin, located in Chester County PA, for a National Register nomination.
+In Summer 2021 CPCRS intern, Arden Jordan, researched one of the childhood homes of Civil Rights leader Bayard Rustin, located in Chester County PA.
+The research culminated as an addendum to the West Chester Downtown Historic District.
 Bayard Rustin was an organizer and leader of many social movements in the twentieth century, including civil rights and gay rights.
 He was the primary organizer of the March on Washington and advised Martin Luther King Jr. on nonviolent protest methods.
 Rustin was raised by his maternal grandparents, Janifer and Julia Rustin, and lived at 316 W Gay Street during his teenage years.

 Raised by Quakers, Julia was a member of the local NAACP chapter and a community organizer.
 The Rustins were central members of the Black West Chester community; their home was a refuge for Black families from the South during the Great Migration and they hosted several Civil Rights leaders including W.E.B.
 DuBois.The nomination will focus on Rustin’s childhood in West Chester and the influence this environment of community support and activism had on Rustin’s life and later Civil Rights work.
 While several places in West Chester are named after Rustin—including a park and the high school—this will be the first building in the Historic Register that recognizes his childhood and connection to Chester County.

 A highly significant church that has served as the center of the Black community in Lowndes County since 1868.

 - Telling the Whole Spectrum of American Stories